 See Chapter 1, "Controlling Physical Data Placement," in Performance and Tuning Series: Physical Database Tuning for information on how partitions can help solve the problem of last-page locking on unpartitioned heap tables.

 Table Lock Hashtable

-"Lock Hashtable Lookups" reports the number of times the lock hash table was searched for a lock on a page, row, or table.
+Number of times the lock hash table was searched for a lock on a page, row, or table.
+"Table Lock Hashtable" reports on: